blogc/blogc/README.md

 test content
 ```

-``DATE`` is the only variable required by the compiler, because it will be used to sort the source files, needed.
-It is an ISO-8601 date-time, with seconds, and always in UTC.
+If more than one source file is provided, and they have the ``DATE`` variable required by the compiler, it will be used to sort the source files, if needed.
+Otherwise, the file name will be used to sort the source files.

+The ``DATE`` variable is an ISO-8601 date-time, with seconds, and always in UTC.
 If you want to show the date of your posts in your blog, you can use the ``DATE`` variable, but it won't be nicely formated, it will always be an ISO-8601 date-time.

-All the variables used in templates are mandatory.
-The compiler will raise errors if a template requires a variable and it is not found in the source file.

 Variables are single-line, and all the whitespace characters, including tabs, before the leading non-whitespace character and after the trailing non-whitespace character will be removed.